KnowEnG/KnowEnG_CWL/CGC/README.md

 ## KnowEnG Workflows on the Cancer Genomics Cloud

-In this post, we'll demonstrate the usage of a number of our [KnowEnG](https://knoweng.org/) tools on the [Cancer Genomics Cloud (CGC)](https://cgc.sbgenomics.com/).
+In this document, we'll demonstrate the usage of a number of our [KnowEnG](https://knoweng.org/) tools on the [Cancer Genomics Cloud (CGC)](https://cgc.sbgenomics.com/).

-KnowEnG has several workflows on the CGC.
+Several KnowEnG workflows are available on the CGC.
 These include the [Spreadsheet Builder workflow](https://cgc.sbgenomics.com/public/apps#workflow/mepstein/knoweng-spreadsheetbuilder-public/spreadsheet-builder), the [Signature Analysis workflow](https://cgc.sbgenomics.com/public/apps#workflow/mepstein/knoweng-signature-analysis-public/signature-analysis-workflow), the [Gene Prioritization workflow](https://cgc.sbgenomics.com/public/apps#workflow/mepstein/knoweng-geneprioritization-public/gene-prioritization-workflow), and the [Gene Set Characterization workflow](https://cgc.sbgenomics.com/public/apps#workflow/mepstein/knoweng-genesetcharacterization-public/gene-set-characterization),

-In the first several sections of this document, we'll describe running these workflows individually.
+In the first several sections of this document, these workflows will be run individually.
 We have also created a workflow on the CGC that combines the running of these workflows as described in this document.
-That worklow is called the [KnowEnG Analysis of LUSC Subtypes (KALS) workflow](https://cgc.sbgenomics.com/public/apps#workflow/mepstein/lung/knoweng-analysis-of-lusc-subtypes).
+This worklow is called the [KnowEnG Analysis of LUSC Subtypes (KALS) workflow](https://cgc.sbgenomics.com/public/apps#workflow/mepstein/lung/knoweng-analysis-of-lusc-subtypes).
 The last section of this document,
 [Running the KnowEnG Analysis of LUSC Subtypes (KALS) workflow](#running-the-knoweng-analysis-of-lusc-subtypes-kals-workflow), describes running this combined workflow.

+This combined workflow allows running the overall process in a simpler fashion, albeit with fewer options, as a number of the input parameters available in the individual workflows have been pre-set with specific values.
+It also demonstrates how workflows can be built up on the CGC.

 ### Contents